zachalam/BitFact/docs/guide/privateKeys.md

 ```
 0xea656c47e3c9bcfaf42433a4e8bf71e3ec567c85baa86e31fa2df5a0ef804bb2
 ```
-You can provide a private key with or without the leading `0x`.
+With BitFact you can provide a private key with or without the leading `0x`.

 ## Get Private Key
 In this tutorial, we'll show you how to obtain a private key for Ethereum.
 This tutorial has two steps: creating the key and then funding the key.
 Both steps are necessary.